 We always knew we were destined to lose our battle against Nature.
 We lost my darlin’ mother-in-law 4 years later, on an early April morning.
 Bird photography proved my Xanax, a way to tame the grief.
 That Thanksgiving, as usual, I drove to Philly to pick up my mom.
 Hey, a queen deserves door-to-door service!
 Mom loved hotels, explaining my habitual conversion of a 7 hour road trip into a two day fiesta, stopping just outside of Richmond for a hotel check-in.
 We had scheduled her return trip for a few days after the New Year’s holiday.
 Another road trip because the lady loathed planes.
 Plans.
 Ha!

 Maneuvering in the bathroom during the wee hours of January 2nd, mom fell, smashing her rib cage against the porcelain toilet.
 Shards pierced vital organs.
-We spent the next two weeks pacing the hallways of the intensive critical care ward, praying/bargaining/pleading with my Main Dude.
+I spent the next two weeks pacing the hallways of the intensive critical care ward, praying/ bargaining/ pleading with my Main Dude.
 Spared, Mom made it through.
-But soon we realized: mild dementia jumped into 5th gear.
-A year later, I travelled to Philly alone, disposing of her furniture and shutting down her home.
+But I soon realized: mild dementia had jumped into 5th gear.
+A year later, I drove to Philly alone, disposing of her furniture and shutting down her home.
 Mom would be with us, until…

 Assuming the role of 24/7 caregiver ain’t for the faint of heart, folks.
 The brutal emotional rollercoaster threatens the stability of all in its path.
 But, as they say, that which does not kill us makes us stronger.
 All indications strongly suggested I was destined to morph into a Suma wrestler.